joomdev/Mighty-Addons/README.md

 3. **[MT Accordion](https://demo.mightythemes.com/mighty-addons/mt-accordion/)** - Add beautiful & FAQ schema rich accordions in your pages, posts, and anywhere on your WordPress Website.
 4. **[MT Team](https://demo.mightythemes.com/mighty-addons/mt-team/)** - Showcase your talented team to your website visitors and increase the trust in your brand.
 5. **[MT Progress Bar](https://demo.mightythemes.com/mighty-addons/mt-progress-bar/)** - Highlight your skill stats with the help of Animated progress bars.
 You can add unlimited bars with a single element.
-6. **[MT Button Group](https://demo.mightythemes.com/mighty-addons/mt-button-group/)** - Create better call to actions with creative button styles using Button Group Element.
+6. **[MT Button Group](https://demo.mightythemes.com/mighty-addons/mt-button-group/)** - Create a better call to actions with creative button styles using Button Group Element.
 It allows you to add unlimited Buttons with a single element.
 7. **[MT Before After](https://demo.mightythemes.com/mighty-addons/mt-before-after/)** - Display before and after version of an image with the help of MT Before After Elementor Widget.
 8. **[MT Gradient Heading](https://demo.mightythemes.com/mighty-addons/mt-gradient-heading/)** - Create an eye-catching gradient heading with the help of MT Gradient Heading.
 You can apply different gradient colors and angles, styles and positions.
 9. **[MT Flip Box Widget](https://demo.mightythemes.com/mighty-addons/mt-flip-box/)** - MT Flip Box Widget comes with different interactive flipping effects.
 This widget can be used as a banner, for listing your company's services, and much more uses.